material-motion/material-motion/specifications/directors.md

 # Directors

 A director is an object created for the purposes of describing motion.
+Its role is similar to that of the Controller in the Model-View-Controller pattern.

-This is the engineering specification for a director.
-"Director" does not have to be a formal type; or, put another way, `TransitionDirector` and `InteractionDirector` do not have to share a common sub-class or protocol.
+"Director" does not have to be a formal base type; or, put another way, the `TransitionDirector` and `InteractionDirector` that we explore here do not have to share a common sub-class or protocol.

 Directors have little — if any — imperative code.
 Directors prefer to describe motion in terms of declarative plans.